RiiConnect24/Wii-Guide/_pages/Hardmod-Downgrade.md

 ##### Section I - NAND modification

-1. Extract the autofirm zip to a folder called `autofirm`
+1. Extract the autofirm `.zip` to a folder called `autofirm`
 2. Place a copy of your NAND backup (named `nand.bin`) in `/autofirm/` folder
-3. Copy the contents of the NFIRM zip to the `/autofirm/source/firmwares/` folder
+3. Copy the contents of the NFIRM `.zip` to the `/autofirm/source/firmwares/` folder
 4. Run `autofirm.bat` and select which device and version the NAND backup is for
 5. Wait while the script runs
 6. If everything worked, then your original NAND will have been renamed to `backup_nand.bin` and you will have a modified `nand.bin` containing the 10.4.0 NATIVE_FIRM